-SensationALL evolved from the closure of the Raeden Centre (a facility for children with complex needs in Aberdeen) in the Summer of 2011, which resulted in a collection of unused sensory and soft play equipment.
+SensationALL was created in response to the closure of the Raeden Centre (a facility for children with complex needs in Aberdeen) in the summer of 2011, which left a gap in local service provision.

-Not wishing to see these resources go to waste, a few parents and professionals came together with the vision to give people with disabilities a place to belong, where they can feel empowered, safe and supported throughout their lives.
-A place where they could access specialist support in a fun and friendly, tailored environment.
+Parent, Susan Kay and occupational therapist, Suz Strachan came together with the vision to give families living with multiple support needs (MSN) and disabilities a place to belong, where they can feel empowered, safe and supported throughout their lives.
+A place where they can access specialist support and sensory facilities in a safe, friendly and tailored environment.

 Due to the lack of existing provision in the North East of Scotland, they wanted to create a place for families to have the opportunity to enjoy leisure activities together.
 Initially operating as a voluntary service from the Lawsondale Sports Pavillion, they ran family play sessions.
 The response was overwhelming and demand for more frequent, structured support groups quickly grew, so they took the plunge and registered as a Scottish charity in 2012 headed up by Suz as Service Manager.